nishanttaneja/Clima/README.md

 #  Clima
-An iOS Application which fetches current weather of user's present location and the location (city name) provided by the user.
+An iOS Application which fetches weather of user's present location and the location (city name) provided by the user.

 ## Technologies
 - <a href="https://developer.apple.com/documentation/uikit"> UIKit </a> - Construct and manage a graphical, event-driven user interface for your iOS or tvOS app.